levina23/python-code-challenge1/README.md

 # python-code-challenge1

 Challenge 1: Converting 12-hour Time to 24-hour Time

-Description
+Description:
-In this challenge, you're tasked with creating a Python function that handles the conversion of 12-hour time representation to the 24-hour format.
-Given an hour, minute, and period (either "am" or "pm"), your function should return a four-digit string representing the time in the 24-hour format.
+In this coding challenge, you'll be crafting a Python function that handles the conversion of time from the 12-hour format to the 24-hour format.
+Given an input time consisting of an hour, a minute, and a period (either "am" or "pm"), your task is to develop a function that seamlessly transforms this input into a four-digit string representation in the 24-hour format.

- # functionality
+Functionality:

 def convert_to_24_hour(hour: int, minute: int, period: str) -> str:
     """
     Converts a 12-hour time to 24-hour time.